DVE2000/Dogbone/README.md

 - Robustness: Exception handling is consolidated, tracebacks always shown, launching the plugin automatically cleans up old crashed instances of the plugin.

+New enhancement by DVE200:
+- Add options to create dogbones along the longest side or shortest side of a mortise.
+This is useful when using non-through mortises and you'd like the required holes to be hidden by the tenon.

 ## Limitations